 |Heinlein's Space Cadet.|

-In 1950, CBS was looking to compete with DuMont’s popular series, Captain Video and his Video Rangers.
-Green saw an opportunity to give his Tom Ranger concept another go, but there was a slight hitch.
-In the interim, Robert A. Heinlein published a juvenile novel called Space Cadet in 1948 which featured concepts very close to that of Tom Ranger.
+In 1950, CBS was looking to compete with DuMont’s popular series, Captain Video and His Video Rangers.
+Green saw an opportunity to give his Tom Ranger concept another go, but there was a slight hitch: in the interim, Robert A. Heinlein published a juvenile novel called Space Cadet in 1948 which featured concepts very close to that of Tom Ranger.
 Rockhill Productions, who Greene submitted one of his scripts to, was interested in developing the concept for their expansion into television.
 They purchased the rights for the term “Space Cadet” from Heinlein and used the connection to bolster publicity for the project.
 At the insistence of Rockhill’s Stanley Wolf, the title was expanded to Tom Ranger, Space Cadet.
 From there, Tom Ranger would go on to become Tom Corbett at the last minute.

 Tom Corbett, Space Cadet was set in the 24th Century.
-Earth had become a commonwealth with cities combined into several megalopolises and had established colonies and outpost throughout most of the inner solar system called the Solar Alliance.
+Earth had become a commonwealth with cities combined into several megalopolises and had established colonies and outposts throughout most of the inner solar system called the Solar Alliance.
 The peacekeeping force charged with protecting the Alliance was The Solar Guard, who were also tasked with exploring the unknown and conducting scientific research.
 Cadets enlisted into the Space Academy with the hopes of joining the Solar Guard—provided they could cut the mustard both in skill and meeting the stringent discipline requirements of the Academy.